 – Michele from A Taste For Travel

 6. Sandals Montego Bay (Jamaica)

-The food at the resort was incredible.
-There were eight different restaurant options to choose from including a delicious French Bistro and Thai restaurant.
-Guests also have the option to visit other Sandals resorts in Montego Bay for no additional costs to try their specialty restaurants.
+The food at the resort is incredible.
+There are different restaurant options to choose from, including a delicious French Bistro and Thai restaurant.

 The amenities at the resort are excellent.
-As a fully inclusive resort, you get access to 8 restaurants, unlimited drinks, 5 bars, several pools, snorkelling, unlimited diving, water sports, entertainment, and more.
-This adults-only resort is perfect for couples looking for a romantic getaway!”
+As an all-inclusive resort, you get access to 8 restaurants, unlimited drinks, 5 bars, several pools, snorkelling, unlimited diving, water sports, entertainment, and more.

 7. Casa Colonial Beach & Spa (Dominican Republic)

 Looking for a luxurious escape from all the crowds and a bit of that undiscovered paradise feel?

 You’ll find all of that here at the Casa Colonial Beach & Spa, located right on the beach at Playa Dorada.

 There are about 50 suites total – ranging from the standard suite, which is quite large and luxurious, to the splurge-worthy Presidential Suite.